01 of 08

 Pick up another 3D, and pass through the last hole in the last A. Pull the thread taut.
 For extra security, pass through the entire end loop again, following the path of the initial thread.

-Weave-in this end of the thread, navigating through the beadwork and following the path of existing... thread.
+Weave-in this end of the thread, navigating through the beadwork and following the path of an existing thread.
 Make two or three half-hitch knots along the way.
 When the thread is securely woven-in, trim it close to the beadwork.

 Thread the needle on the long thread tail at the other end of the bracelet band.
 Stitch the second loop.
 Weave-in and end that thread.